Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I think that's the only woman allowed.

-Putting a permanent woman on the boat?
+Putting a permanent woman on the boat.

-Maybe it's because they usually don't have a
+Maybe it's because they usually don't have a top on.

-You're there naked
+You're there naked.

-We're worrying about you
+It's cold.
+We're worrying about you.

-We want to have a cardigan on
+We want to have a cardigan on.

-I went on a day cruise over Christmas
+I went on a day cruise over Christmas and the captain, let's call it.

 The skipper was worried that my mother-in-law had brought a banana on board.